Lawrence Bacow: Harvard and the legacy of slavery

 In November 2019, Bacow announced that he was forming the Initiative on Harvard and the Legacy of Slavery to better understand the historical and enduring connections to slavery on the Harvard campus and in the community.
 The committee was chaired by Tomiko Brown-Nagin, Dean of the Radcliffe Institute for Advanced Study, and included Sven Beckert, Paul Farmer, Annette Gordon-Reed, Evelynn Hammonds, Meira Levinson, Tiya Miles, Martha Minow, Maya Sen, Daniel Smith, Davis Williams, and William Julius Wilson.

-In his announcement, Bacow said, "It is my hope that the work of this new initiative will help the university gain important insights about our past and the enduring legacy of slavery—while also providing an ongoing platform for our conversations about our present and our future as a university community committed to having our minds opened and improved by learning."

-In April 2022, Bacow reported the committee's findings, writing, "Our commitment to truth means that we must embrace it even when it makes us uncomfortable or causes us pain."

-Bacow said of the report's findings, "the truth is that slavery played a significant part in our institutional history.
-Enslaved people worked on our campus supporting our students, faculty, and staff, including several Harvard presidents.
-The labor of enslaved people both far and near enriched numerous donors and, ultimately, the institution."

-The report offered many recommendations for the university to help redress the legacy of slavery at Harvard through teaching, research, and service, all of which Bacow accepted.
+In April 2022, Bacow reported the committee's findings, acknowledging the historical significance of slavery at Harvard.
+The report offered several recommendations for addressing the legacy of slavery through teaching, research, and service.
 These include a public memorial, partnering with HBCUs, a legacy of slavery fund, and identifying current Harvard students who are descendants of slaves.
-Bacow and the Harvard Corporation committed $100 million to the implementation of the committee's recommendations.
-The sum will be split between current-use funds and a long-term endowment.
+Bacow accepted the proposals and committed $100 million from the Harvard Corporation to implement them, with the funds divided between current-use resources and a long-term endowment.

 Personal life

 Bacow is an avid runner and has run five marathons.
-He and his wife, Adele Fleet Bacow, president of Community Partners Consultants, an urban planning firm, have two sons, Jay (b.
-1980) and Ken.
+He and his wife, Adele Fleet Bacow, president of Community Partners Consultants, an urban planning firm, have two sons.